tidychangepoint: a unified framework for analyzing changepoint detection in univariate time series

 Aminikhanghahi and Cook (2017) provide a comprehensive survey of different models for changepoint detection in time series.
 This includes classifications of offline vs. online algorithms, supervised vs. unsupervised problems, computational concerns, robustness, open problems, and the distribution of changepoints within long time series.
 Guédon (2015) quantifies the uncertainty in the segmentation of diverse sets of changepoints, using both Bayesian and non-Bayesian techniques.

 The Pruned Exact Linear Time (PELT) algorithm developed by Killick, Fearnhead, and Eckley (2012) builds on a dynamic programming algorithm from Jackson et al. (2005) to offer a linear time, exact algorithm for changepoint detection.
 PELT offers order of magnitude improvements in computational cost (i.e., \(O(n)\) vs. the \(O(n \log{n})\) performance of the binary segmentation algorithm (Scott and Knott 1974) and the \(O(n^3)\) performance of the segmented neighborhood algorithm (Auger and Lawrence 1989)), and is capable of optimizing over different parametric models (e.g., meanvar, meanshift, etc.) and different penalized objective functions (e.g., BIC, mBIC, etc.).
-However, while the assumptions that PELT requires for an optimal solution are mild (namely, that the number of changepoints grows linearly with the length of the time series), it does not succeed in all cases, nor can it work with all models and penalty functions.
+To guarantee an optimal solution, PELT requires that the value of the penalized objective function decreases (or increases by an amount bounded by a known constant) with each additional changepoint.
+Moreover, its running time can be quadratic (i.e., \(O(n^2)\)) unless the number of changepoints grows linearly with the length of the time series.
+While these assumptions are mild, not all possible combinations of time series, models, and penalty functions will meet them.

 Li and Lund (2012) illustrate how a genetic algorithm can provide good results by employing Darwinian principles (e.g., survival of the fittest) to search the space of all possible changepoint sets intelligently.
 For a given parametric model and penalized objective function, a genetic algorithm starts with an initial “generation” of (usually randomly generated) candidate changepoint sets, evaluates them all using the penalized objective function, then probabilistically “mates” the most promising candidate changepoint sets to produce a new generation of the same size.
 This process is repeated until a stopping criteria is met, and the single best (fittest) changepoint set is returned.
 While genetic algorithms are neither exact, nor deterministic, nor computationally efficient, they are more easily generalizable than PELT, and can return competitive results in practice (Shi et al. 2022).
 Li and Lund (2012) also develop the notion of the Minimum Descriptive Length (MDL) as a penalty function based on information theory.

 Bai and Perron (1998) use linear regression models fit by least squares to detect changepoints.
 In particular, they construct a framework for testing the alternative hypothesis that there is one additional changepoint.
+Barry and Hartigan (1993) employ Bayesian techniques for changepoint detection.
 Cho and Fryzlewicz (2015) propose the Sparsified Binary Segmentation (SBS) algorithm, which uses CUSUM statistics to analyze high dimensional time series.
 This algorithm uses the concept of a threshold above which statistics are kept—an idea that resurfaces in Suárez-Sierra, Coen, and Taimal (2023).
 Cho (2016) explores the utility of a double CUSUM statistic for panel data.
 Hocking et al. (2013) use machine learning techniques to determine the optimal number of changepoints.

 Suárez-Sierra, Coen, and Taimal (2023) detail the implementation of a changepoint detection heuristic we rebrand as Coen’s algorithm in this paper.
 Coen’s algorithm (Section 4.3) is genetic and uses a non-homogeneous Poisson process model (Section 5.3) to model the exceedances of a threshold over time, and a Bayesian Minimum Descriptive Length (BMDL, Section 6.3) penalized objective function.
 Taimal, Suárez-Sierra, and Rivera (2023) discuss modifications and performance characteristics of Coen’s algorithm.